mohamed-said-ibrahem/Applicant-Tracking-System/README.md

 The application is totally secure from CSRF, XSS, SQL injection, Brute-Force and dictionary attacks,

-The application has  JWT (Jason web token) (Generate-Update-Revoke) too which can be used so easily but i dont used it as the main method,
+The application has  JWT (Jason web token) (Generate-Update-Revoke) too which can be used so easily but i dont use it as the main method,

 The application can be modified easily to used as an API to fit your requirements.